boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 #### Font style

-Allows you to choose the title font style.
-(Bold, Italic, Underline, and Superscript).
+Allows you to choose the title font style (bold, italic, underline, and superscript).

 #### Case sensitivity

-For the dimensions, case sensitive option is provided to choose whether the entered value is case sensitive or not.
+For dimensions, the case-sensitive option is provided to choose whether the entered value is case-sensitive or not.

-Select the checkbox next to the options to customize the properties, and similarly click `Font Style` icons to apply them, as shown in the following screenshot.
+Select the checkbox next to the options to customize the properties, and click `Font Style` icons to apply them.

 ![Select properties](/static/assets/visualizing-data/visualization-widgets/images/number-card/customize-properties.png)